namusyaka/dinamo/README.md

 # Dinamo

-Dinamo is an simple ORM for Amazon DynamoDB for Ruby applications.
+Dinamo is a ORM for [Dynamo DB](https://aws.amazon.com/dynamodb/), it has followed the behavior of the ORM which is often seen in the Ruby culture.

 ## Installation